Pioneers of the Material World

 From peak to precinct, summit to street

-On the 50th anniversary of the 1975 British Mount Everest Southwest Face expedition, this exhibition features original clothing across a century, charting the story of Lancashire’s key role in this clothing revolution right up to present day, including its part in creating space suits and Luke Skywalker’s X-wing pilot outfit.
+On the 50th anniversary of the 1975 British Mount Everest Southwest Face expedition, this exhibition features original clothing from across a century, charting the story of Lancashire’s key role in this clothing revolution right up to present day, including its part in creating space suits and Luke Skywalker’s pilot suit.

 Dates